Best kids’ bikes 2025

 Best mid-range kids’ bike brands:

-- YOMO Bikes are top quality at a mid-range price, with a buy-back scheme for when it's time to size up, PLUS a free helmet with every bike purchase.
+- YOMO Bikes provides excellent mid-range quality and includes a buy-back option, plus a free helmet with every purchase.

 Best premium kids’ bike brand: